-The Panel finds that Complainant has provided ample evidence to show that registration and use of the HAZET trademarks long predate the registration of the Domain Name.
+The Panel finds that Complainant has provided ample evidence to show that registration and use of the YGGDRASIL trademarks long predate the registration of the Domain Name.
 Complainant is also well established and known.
-Indeed, the record shows that Complainant's HAZET trademarks and related products and services are widely known and recognized.
-Therefore, Respondent was likely aware of the HAZET trademarks when it registered the Domain Name, or knew or should have known that the Domain Name was confusingly similar to Complainant's trademarks.
-See WIPO Overview 3.0, section 3.2.2; See also TTT Moneycorp Limited v.
+Indeed, the record shows that Complainant's YGGDRASIL trademarks and related products and services are widely known and recognized.
+In addition, the addition of the term "-gaming" to Complainant's trademark in the Domain Name is directly related to Complainant's gaming industry and business activities.
+Therefore, Respondent was aware of the YGGDRASIL trademarks when it registered the Domain Name, knew, or should have known that the Domain Name was confusingly similar to Complainant's trademarks.
+See WIPO Overview 3.0, section 3.2.2; see also TTT Moneycorp Limited v.
 Privacy Gods / Privacy Gods Limited, WIPO Case No. D2016-1973.